Fifth Third Bancorp Sells 83,626 Shares of Citigroup Inc. (NYSE:C)

-Fifth Third Bancorp reduced its position in Citigroup Inc. (NYSE:C – Free Report) by 20.8% during the first quarter, according to its most recent 13F filing with the SEC.
-The firm owned 317,510 shares of the company’s stock after selling 83,626 shares during the period.
+Fifth Third Bancorp trimmed its stake in Citigroup Inc. (NYSE:C – Free Report) by 20.8% during the 1st quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
+The fund owned 317,510 shares of the company’s stock after selling 83,626 shares during the period.
 Fifth Third Bancorp’s holdings in Citigroup were worth $14,888,000 as of its most recent SEC filing.

-A number of other hedge funds and other institutional investors have also added to or reduced their stakes in the company.
-ProShare Advisors LLC increased its position in shares of Citigroup by 5.3% during the fourth quarter.
-ProShare Advisors LLC now owns 426,144 shares of the company’s stock valued at $19,274,000 after buying an additional 21,500 shares during the period.
-BRYN MAWR TRUST Co increased its position in shares of Citigroup by 4.1% during the fourth quarter.
-BRYN MAWR TRUST Co now owns 10,129 shares of the company’s stock valued at $458,000 after buying an additional 401 shares during the period.
-HB Wealth Management LLC increased its position in shares of Citigroup by 10.6% during the fourth quarter.
-HB Wealth Management LLC now owns 23,312 shares of the company’s stock valued at $1,054,000 after buying an additional 2,231 shares during the period.
-Kestra Advisory Services LLC increased its position in shares of Citigroup by 32.1% during the fourth quarter.
-Kestra Advisory Services LLC now owns 227,696 shares of the company’s stock valued at $10,299,000 after buying an additional 55,347 shares during the period.
-Finally, Cassaday & Co Wealth Management LLC bought a new stake in shares of Citigroup during the fourth quarter valued at about $270,000.
+Other institutional investors also recently modified their holdings of the company.
+First National Trust Co boosted its stake in Citigroup by 0.8% in the fourth quarter.
+First National Trust Co now owns 25,084 shares of the company’s stock worth $1,135,000 after buying an additional 208 shares in the last quarter.
+Scott & Selber Inc. boosted its stake in Citigroup by 0.4% in the fourth quarter.
+Scott & Selber Inc. now owns 53,681 shares of the company’s stock worth $2,428,000 after buying an additional 217 shares in the last quarter.
+Kingsview Wealth Management LLC boosted its stake in Citigroup by 1.0% in the fourth quarter.
+Kingsview Wealth Management LLC now owns 23,750 shares of the company’s stock worth $1,074,000 after buying an additional 227 shares in the last quarter.
+Telemus Capital LLC boosted its stake in Citigroup by 5.0% in the first quarter.
+Telemus Capital LLC now owns 4,888 shares of the company’s stock worth $229,000 after buying an additional 231 shares in the last quarter.
+Finally, Newbridge Financial Services Group Inc. boosted its stake in Citigroup by 6.9% in the first quarter.
+Newbridge Financial Services Group Inc. now owns 3,686 shares of the company’s stock worth $173,000 after buying an additional 239 shares in the last quarter.
 69.39% of the stock is currently owned by institutional investors.

 Analysts Set New Price Targets